hydroflux/abstractor-ws/BACKLOG.md

 - [ ] 'is_duplicate' and 'previously_downloaded' functions should be added onto the Abstract(?) class
 - [ ] Create a print statement for if a document is a duplicate and therefore will have a new reception number / download name
 - [ ] Create a print statement to identify if a document has already been downloaded and is therefore has been 'previously_downloaded'
+- [ ] 'prepare_for_download' function could be extrapolated to a certain point--creating the document directory and getting the number of directory files could be a generalized function (probably on ad Directory class), just need to determine what to do about other 'preparation' steps
+- [ ] Change directory into the document directory during 'prepare_for_download'???
+- [ ] Ideally, the only script specific 'download' function would be the 'execute_download' function

 ### Driver To Do